mytsx/SchengenChecker/README.md

 # Schengen Visa Appointment Checker 🌍

 An automated monitoring system built with **Python** to check for available Schengen visa appointments.
-It provides real-time notifications via a web dashboard, desktop notifications, and logs the data for analysis.
+It provides real-time notifications via a web dashboard, Telegram bot, and desktop notifications while logging the data for analysis.

 ---